 And, to ensure that when spring comes you will hit the ground running, sharpen and oil your gardening tools’ blades as they tend to become dull after a season of use.
 You don’t have to invest in the more expensive oils for this.
 With vegetable oil, you will get the job done just fine.

-It is during this time that you also wash your pots, seed trays, labels and any other gardening equipment as this prevents spread of molds before storing them for the next season of use.
+It is during this time that you also wash your pots, seed trays, labels, and any other gardening equipment as this prevents the spread of molds before storing them for the next season of use.